What is gestational diabetes?

 Gestational diabetes usually happens in the middle of pregnancy.
 That’s why health care professionals most often test for it between 24 and 28 weeks.

 Several blood tests can be used to diagnose gestational diabetes and to determine how well the body is using glucose.
-A glucose screening, or tolerance, test involves a blood draw one hour after the mother drinks a sweet liquid.
+A glucose screening involves a blood draw one hour after the mother drinks a sweet liquid.
 A longer, more complicated test — an oral glucose tolerance test — might also be ordered.

 What causes gestational diabetes?